fhunleth/interactive_cmd/README.md

 2. Could this be rewritten in Erlang so that it could be used in other BEAM languages?

 Yes.
-This totally makes sense to be a pure Erlang library.
+This totally makes sense as a pure Erlang library.
 I didn't think about it until I was almost done.
-It seems really easy to do.
-If this interests you and you have a little time to spare to help verify and add instructions to the README, please file an issue.
+It seems easy to do.
+If this interests you and you have time to help verify and add instructions to the README, please file an issue.